 No, you can use all the camera’s features with just V90 UHS-II SD memory cards.
 However, with the lossless compressed mode, CFxA cards allow for a nearly limitless buffer when shooting compressed RAW at 10fps or 5fps.

-The CFxA and UHS-II cards are pretty close to the same price now, and some cards, like the Lexar Silver CFexpress Type-A card, are less expensive than the high-end V90 UHS-II cards, which is likely why it’s been such a popular card among Sony shooters.
+The CFxA and UHS-II cards are now relatively close in price, and some cards, such as the Lexar Silver CFexpress Type-A card, are less expensive than the high-end V90 UHS-II cards.

 For the Sony A7 IV, I recommend looking at the Lexar Silver or Pergear Standard CFexpress Type-A cards.
 The value is unbeatable, and they are more than fast enough for the Sony A7IV.
 There are also new CF4.0 type memory cards, but the camera and likely your computer cannot take advantage of those cards yet.
 Only buy them if the price is right.